TEALSK12/2nd-semester-introduction-to-computer-science/docs/units/3_unit/05_lesson/project_canada.md

 #### BC ADST Computer Programming 11 Big Idea - Design Cycle

 Every project must have a scope.
 This is an initial document or plan of what your software is supposed to do, or will do.
 Before you begin the design and coding of this game, write down the behaviour of your game.
 You can use the suggestions above, or modify it to be more unique.
 However, keep your scope simple and clear.
 Resist the urge to overly complicate the game in your scope definition.
 Once you get a basic version that is working, you can add new commands or features in a future revision!
 Software development is iterative, and scaffolds over time.

 ---

-* Create functions for all options a player can take
+* Create functions for all options a player can take.
 * Use global to keep track of player health, food, distance to go, current day, etc.
-* Create a function add_day which updates the day
+* Create a function add_day which updates the day.
-* Create a function select_action which uses a while loop to call add_day function
+* Create a function select_action which uses a while loop to call add_day function.

-## Extra Credit
+## Extra credit

 1. Add a fill up command that includes gas consumption as part of the game.
 2. Create events that occur randomly, like a forest fire roadblock, that will affect health and time.
 3. Allow the user to travel East or West.
 Implement the travel east (te) and travel west (tw) commands.
 4. Allow the user to choose the number of commodities to deliver, and make sure that the commodities assigned are all different.
 5. Make the rate of food consumption be a function of the day of the week

 ## Extension